heutagogy/HeutagogyMobileApp/README.md

 Follow the instruction till “Generating the release APK” and then run `npm run build-apk`.
 Signed APK file can be found in `android/app/build/outputs/apk`

+### Tips

+* Enable keyboard input in order to use R-R shortcut for reloading
+* Open debeloper menu: `adb shell input keyevent KEYCODE_MENU`
+* Use "Debug JS Remotely" to see the logs